manishjalui11/TaskApp/README.md

 - Mark as important task
 - Edit task

-And of course BlogApp itself is open source with a [public repository][dill] on GitHub.
+And of course TaskApp itself is open source with a [public repository][dill] on GitHub.

 [dill]: <https://github.com/manishjalui11/TaskApp>